Welcome to a world of

 health, vitality, and transcendence!

-being touted for its great health benefits with little notice if any that it comes from an enlightenment practice that was handed down orally for thousands of years.
+Gong is being touted for its great health benefits with little notice if any that it comes from an enlightenment practice that was handed down orally for thousands of years.

 Few Qi Gong teachers possess the knowledge of this ancient enlightenment practice to the degree that they can transmit it in their teaching.
 Either they are not entirely aware of this teaching or